 Prolonging the uplift is a big challenge, but there are ways.

 One of them is to introduce a bit of mystery in a design.
-The Rembrandt painting "Self Portrait with Two Circles" always delivers no matter how many times I look at it.
+The Rembrandt painting "Self Portrait with Two Circles" delivers an enduring mystery:

 There are the obvious elements of mastery, but the two circles behind him were an unorthodox design element that fuels a big part of the painting's appeal, not only because of their visual contribution to the composition and their originality, but also their mystery: no conclusive theory exists as to why he included them.